This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Are All Jade Plants Poisonous?

-It’s also important to note that there is conflicting evidence as to whether this plant is safe for pregnant women or not, so if you are pregnant, check with your doctor before adding it to your indoor garden.
+It’s also important to note that there is conflicting evidence as to whether this plant is safe for pregnant women, so if you are pregnant, check with your doctor before adding it to your indoor garden.

 Despite its hardy nature, this succulent foliage contains a sap that can irritate the skin when touched or cause gastric upset if eaten.
 The sap will produce an allergic reaction in some people if they feel it or ingest it.